Malaysanghvi17/Kanban-Board-based-Project-Task-Management-tool/README.md

 ## Running the Application
 Once both the backend and frontend are running, open your browser and go to: http://localhost:3000

-You will see the Kanban board where you can start managing tasks.
 ---

 ## Contributing